 Find out how much it costs to purchase a parrot from African Grey.

-African Greys and Amazons use the greatest human words vocabulary and Amazons are our music’s greatest musicians.
-Despite the fact that African Greys are fluent speakers, not many will talk on cue.
+African Greys and Amazons have the most extensive human word vocabulary, and Amazons are our music’s greatest musicians.
+Despite being fluent speakers, African Greys rarely speak on cue.

-Magnificent cockatoos and magnificent macaws aren’t the best to talk.
+Magnificent cockatoos and magnificent macaws are not the finest communicators.

-They’re going to say a few phrases at most.
-But they’re exceptionally smart.
-They are not the most appropriate pet parrots for the home setting unless you have plenty of free time and plenty of room.
+They’ll talk a few phrases at most.
+But they’re quite intelligent.
+They are not the best pet parrots for a household environment unless you have enough free time and space.

-• The African Grey is the best parrot of medium size to talk.
+- The African Grey is the best medium-sized parrot for talking.

 How to train a parrot to speak

-• You should therefore teach your parrot as if you were teaching a child.
+- You should therefore teach your parrot as if it were a child.

-• Steve Hartman, parrot expert, suggests “You should speak frequently with your parrot.
-Constant verbal communication will assist your bird grow into a smart, autonomous, self-confident person.
+- Steve Hartman, a parrot expert, proposes that you “speak frequently with your parrot.”
+Constant verbal communication can help your bird develop into a smart, independent, and self-confident individual.

-• Explain what you’re doing when you clean the cage, cook lunch, or watch TV.
+- Explain what you’re doing while cleaning the cage, cooking lunch, or watching TV.

-You will notice a parrot baby babbling like a child.
-The parents are happy and the baby learns when baby tells Da-da or Mum-mum.
-So you should believe like educating a child to speak about the process.
+You’ll notice a parrot infant babble like a child.
+The parents are pleased, and the baby learns when she says Da-da or Mum-mum.
+So, you should think of it as educating a child to speak about the process.

-Some carers are trying to use the language of parrots ; it is nearly impossible.
+Some caregivers attempt to communicate with parrots, which is practically impossible.
 Try it on your own.
-I’ve got a whistle contact with my Greys.
-With the macaws I attempted a few squawks-not a lot of achievement.
+I have a whistling contact with my Greys.
+With the macaws, I tried a couple of squawks–not much success.

-Some carers are trying to use the language of parrots ; it is nearly impossible.
+Some caregivers attempt to communicate with parrots, which is practically impossible.
 Try it on your own.
-I’ve got a whistle contact with my Greys.
-With the macaws I attempted a few squawks-not a lot of achievement.
+I have a whistling contact with my Greys.
+With the macaws, I tried a couple of squawks–not much success.

 When will my parrot start to talk?

-• Parrots begin using English between the ages of three months and a year.
+- Parrots start utilizing English between the ages of three months and a year.

-If you purchase a baby parrot, her parents will have spoken to one that was hatched in the nest.
-I think that a parrot that is able to interact well in its own parrot language has a stronger basis for acquiring human language.
+- Given the right opportunities, parrots who are currently talking will continue to expand their vocabulary throughout their lives.
+If you buy a young parrot, her parents will have communicated with the one that hatched in the nest.
+I believe that a parrot that can communicate well in its language has a better chance of learning human language.

 Here is a term of warning.
-Some parrots — even Greys and Amazons — won’t learn to talk human language and you should be ready to acknowledge that your funny, lovely acrobatic animal may never talk English.
+Some parrots — even Greys and Amazons — won’t learn to speak human language and you should be ready to acknowledge that your funny, lovely acrobatic animal may never speak English.
 If you insist on a parrot speaking, it may be better to purchase one that is already speaking.

-Although it is alleged that the descendants of talking parrots may inherit the capacity, it is not proven.
+Although it is said that talking parrots’ descendants may inherit the ability, this has not been confirmed.

 Do the parrots know what you’re saying?